-Recently, Dr. Deborah Birx, the Coronavirus Response Coordinator for the White House, declared there was only one thing available to change the course of the pandemic over the next 30 days.
-Behaviors—behaviors that diminish selfish activity that harms the general good in our battle against the COVID-19 virus, such as violations of stay-at-home-orders, social distancing and mask-wearing guidelines, as well as hoarding of sought-after supplies.
-The problem is truly serious, and persuasion scientists like me ought to have something useful to say about it.
+Recently, Dr. Deborah Birx, the Coronavirus Response Coordinator for the White House, declared there was only one thing available to change the course of the pandemic in the foreseeable future.
+Behaviors—behaviors that diminish activities, such as violations of social distancing and mask-wearing guidelines, that harm the general good in our battle against the COVID-19 virus.
+The problem is truly serious, and persuasion scientists like me ought to have something useful to say about it as we begin to emerge from lockdown status.
 I can offer a pair of recommendations.

 AVOID THE BIG MISTAKE

-First, government communicators must stop highlighting accounts and images of undesirable behaviors on the part of some selfish citizens—exercisers filling hiking paths, shoppers rolling carts overflowing with paper products, hoarders stacking boxes upon boxes of hand sanitizer in their basements.
-Instead, they ought to be featuring the many more of us who are doing the opposite and acting unselfishly on behalf of the larger community.
+First, communicators must stop highlighting accounts and images of undesirable behaviors on the part of some citizens: exercisers crowding hiking paths, revelers packing bars and beaches—many without face masks.
+Instead, they ought to be featuring the many more of us who are doing the opposite and acting thoughtfully on behalf of the larger community.
 Here’s my evidence.

 Arizona, where I live, includes within its borders the Petrified Forest National Park–a geologic wonder containing hundreds of petrified logs, shards, and crystals—that receives nearly a million visitors a year.
 Some of the visitors steal petrified rock shards and crystals.
 The theft forms an ongoing, fundamental threat to the Park.
 In reaction, Park managers have placed a huge sign at the entrance to the site requesting visitors to refrain from removing fossils.